Grigor Magistros: Works

 Foremost among his writings are the "Letters," which are 80 in number, and which provide information about the political and religious problems of the time.
 His poetry bears the impress of both Homeric Greek and the Arabic of his own century.
 His chief poetical work is a long metrical narrative of the principal events recorded in the Bible.
 This work was purportedly written in three days in 1045 at the request of a Muslim scholar, who, after reading it, converted to Christianity.
-Grigor was almost the first poet to adopt the use of rhyme introduced to Armenia by the Arabs.
+Grigor was almost the first poet to introduce the use of rhyme into Armenian prosody from Arabic poetry.

 Grigor II Vkayaser, a son of Grigor Magistros, was the Catholicos of the Armenian Apostolic Church between 1066 and 1105.
 Like his father, he was also a scholar and author; his name Vkayaser ("Lover of martyrs") refers to his work compiling and editing the lives of Armenian martyrs.